PaulTGG/stardewtracker/README.md

 UPDATES

+2022-April-25 - Added the walnut puzzle quests (Gourmand Frog (my guy), the mermaid puzzle, and the Banana Shrine).

 2022-January-6 - I had Oil listed as a cooking recipe for some reason?
 Weird.

 2021-December-30 - Renamed Willy's Boat to "Willy's Boat," broke out the three items (not standard, but whatevs), and moved it to Quests instead of Crafting.